 The old man held up a small leather purse taken from one of the bodies and shook it next to his ear.
-The clink of coins within brought a gap-tooth smile to his lined face, making him look years younger.
-“This will buy a lot more than a new roof,” he said.
+The clink of coins within brought a gap-toothed smile to his lined face, making him look years younger.
+“This will buy a lot more than a new roof.”
 He loosened the binding tie and peered inside the purse.
 After selecting one of the coins, he handed it to the boy.
 “Take this to yer mam, Hob.”

 Hob ogled the coin in his hand with reverent awe.
 “But I want to stay,” he said, tearing his gaze from the money to look up at the old man.

 Before the boy could take a step, Kyle laid a hand on his thin shoulder.
-“Just a moment, Hob,” he said.
+“Just a moment, Hob.”
 His tone was kindly, which made the boy hold still, instead of twisting free to run away in alarm.
 To Macalister, he said, “Do you plan to sell that plunder?”

 Macalister’s powerful body froze into wary stillness.
 Only his eyes moved to exchange an uneasy glance with the old man before his gaze returned to Kyle.
 “Why do ye ask?” he said in a neutral voice.

 “I want that mantle,” Kyle said, pointing to the cloak draped across the pile at Macalister’s feet.
 “How much will you take for it?”

 The old man blew out a pent-up breath in palpable relief.

 Macalister’s taut muscles relaxed.
 “Ogilvy can tell ye that better than me,” he said, tilting his head at the old man.

 A sly expression crossed Ogilvy’s lined face at the chance to turn a quick profit.
 “Two groats,” he declared with authority, “and that’s giving it away.”